sourcecrypto/sourcecrypto.github.io/toml/application/index.md

 classes: wide
 title: Blockchain Identity Reources - TOML
 description: The beginnings of a tagged database for blockchain identity related resources.
+image: "assets/img/source-crypto2.jpg"
 permalink: toml/id-toml.html
 sidebar:
   nav: "infonav"
 ---

 My first page besides "home" with the minimal mistakes theme.
-All of my pages will migrate to minimal mistakes, once I get the feel for it.
+All of my pages will migrate to minimal mistakes, and integrated, once I get the feel for it.

-This page has two toml files from [infominer33/SourceCrypto](https://github.com/infominer33/SourceCrypto) embedded into this page, with some help from [gist-it.appspot.com](https://gist-it.appspot.com)
+This page has two toml files from [infominer33/SourceCrypto](https://github.com/infominer33/SourceCrypto) embedded into it, with some help from [gist-it.appspot.com](https://gist-it.appspot.com)

 ## Wish List